Who is a Non-Resident Indian (NRI)?

 What is FIRC, how is it relevant to NRIs?

 FIRC is Foreign Inward Remittance Certificate which is issued by banks or any other authorized entity.
 A FIRC is a document which acts as proof of inward remittances to India.
 It acts as proof of the transfer when Indian exporters or sellers receive payment in foreign currency.
 It contains remittance's source, amount, and purpose, making it a crucial document for NRIs.
-It is also required as a legitimate source of compliance with Income Tax Act and Foreign Exchange Management Act.
+In case of investment made through pay cheque/Demand draft, FIRC may be required to ascertain the source of the funds.
+Alternatively, bank statements can also be submitted as evidence confirming the source of the funds.

 What is PAN-Aadhar linking & will it be applicable to NRIs?

-Though NRIs need to maintain PAN if they have an income source in India or for some specific transactions, NRIs are exempted from the requirement of PAN-Aadhaar linking.
+The Indian government mandated PAN-Aadhar linking for better tax compliance.
+Failing which the PAN becomes inoperative and investments in mutual funds becomes unacceptable.
+Though NRIs need to maintain PAN if they have an income source in India or for specific transactions, NRIs are exempted from the requirement of PAN-Aadhaar linking.
 However, they need to update their residential status as an NRI on the Income Tax portal, Government of India.
+The POA holder's signature will be verified for processing any transaction/request.
+Please note that a POA holder cannot nominate on behalf of the Investor/NRI.

 What is FATCA?